Trio of residents seeks emergency hearing on new Minneapolis policing ballot language

 The city would then be required to create an agency responsible for "integrating" public safety functions "into a comprehensive public health approach to safety."
 The new agency could have police "if necessary to fulfill the responsibilities of the department."

-The proposal also would strike language from the charter that gives the mayor "complete power" over police operations, a move that likely would grant council members more sway over officers.
+The proposal also would strike language from the charter that gives the mayor "complete power" over police operations.

-The mayor and council would decide how to design the new department and whether — and how — to employ police.

-In her order, Anderson, the judge, noted that attorneys on varying sides of the issue disagree on some key points: whether the Police Department would cease to exist in early December if this passes, whether the police chief's job would be eliminated and whether there was a mechanism to provide funding for the new department.
+In her order, Anderson, the judge, noted that attorneys on varying sides of the issue disagree on what would happen if the proposal passes including: whether the Police Department would cease to exist in early December, whether the police chief's job would be eliminated and whether there was a mechanism to provide funding for the new department.

 Liz Navratil • 612-673-4994